-The reputation as a highly skilled and young workforce is continuing to grow with a variety of national and international businesses.
-It is a great location for new and established businesses.
+Leicester’s reputation for having a highly skilled and young workforce is continuing to grow with a variety of national and international businesses.
+It is a great location for new and established businesses alike.

-As confirmed by the UK Growth Dashboard, Leicester equalled London in producing the fastest growing businesses in England.
+As confirmed by the 2018 TechNation report, Leicester is ranked first in the UK for growth in tech start up companies.
 We have continued to establish our commitment with the local universities to encourage student businesses and new start-ups which has encouraged the retention of talent within the city.

-Leicester's award winning inward investment service continues to grow, supporting the leverage of private sector finance into the city - this includes the recent investment of over £26m by IBM and Hastings Direct securing a large number of permanent jobs and opportunities.
+Leicester's award winning inward investment service continues to grow, supporting the leverage of private sector finance into the city - this includes the investment of over £40m by IBM, Hastings Direct and Mattioli Woods securing a large number of permanent jobs and opportunities; together with other new office-based businesses in the city, such as PPL PRS and Octopus Energy.
 Through these successes, I am resolute that investment service areas will get the support needed to ensure growth for the city.
-Our dedicated website, investinleicester.co.uk, provides further information on the team's specialised expertise and available support on the city's investment opportunities and projects.
+Our dedicated website, investinleicester.com, provides further information on the team's specialist expertise and available support for the city's investment opportunities and projects.

-Phase 2 of the Economic Action Plan was launched in December 2015, which continues the strategic objective of encouraging investment into the city.
+We are making good progress with Phase 2 of the Economic Action Plan, which was launched in December 2015, and this work continues to encourage and maximise investment into the city.

-Since the launch of the Economic Action Plan in 2012:
+Since the Launch of the first Economic Action Plan in 2012:

-- More than 250 local businesses have received direct financial assistance
+- More than 320 businesses have received direct financial assistance

-- Over 500 new apprenticeship positions have been supported including more than 140 within the council itself.
+- Over 1500 apprenticeships have been supported including 345 within the council itself.